Tests for cancer of the larynx

-This test means having the back of your mouth and throat (including the larynx) examined with a narrow, flexible telescope (a nasendoscope).
-This is passed up your nose so the specialist can look at all your upper air passages, including the larynx from above.
-This may be a bit uncomfortable, but you can have an anaesthetic spray to numb your throat first.
+This test means having the back of your mouth and throat (including the larynx) examined with a narrow, flexible tube (a nasendoscope).
+A doctor passes the tube up your nose so they can look at all your upper air passages, including the larynx, from above.
+This might be a bit uncomfortable, but you can have an anaesthetic spray to numb your throat first.
 This test is sometimes called a nasoendoscopy.

 If your specialist sees an abnormality in your throat with the nasendoscope they may ask you to go into hospital for the day to have an endoscopy.
 They will take a small sample of tissue (a biopsy) to examine under a microscope.

-You may have to go into hospital to have an endoscopy if the doctor can't get a good view of your larynx with the nasoendoscope.
-Or if they saw something abnormal.
-An endoscope is a series of connected telescopes that an ENT specialist uses to look at the back of your throat.
+You have this test while you are under general anaesthetic.
+An endoscope is a long, flexible tube that an ENT specialist uses to look at the back of your throat.
 There is a camera and light at one end, and an eyepiece at the other.
-Through the endoscope, your doctor can see the inside of your nose and throat very clearly and will take biopsies of any abnormal looking areas.
+Through the endoscope, your doctor can see the inside of your nose and throat very clearly.

-The test is done while you are asleep (under general anaesthetic).
-The doctor may remove a very small sample and examine it for cancer cells under a microscope.
+The doctor might remove a very small sample of any abnormal areas to examine for cancer cells under a microscope.
 This is called a biopsy.

 This is sometimes written as FNA.
 If your doctor can feel a lump in your neck, you may have a fine needle aspiration.
 This means putting a thin needle into the lump.
 The specialist will feel the lump first so that they know where to put the needle.
 Once the needle is in the lump, they draw out cells and fluid.
 They send the cells to the lab for examination to see if they are cancerous.